 - Pequot – Connecticut

 - Tunxis – Farmington, Connecticut.

-By the 1760s, so much illness, so much white settlement, and so many wars had devastated Connecticut, that a number of Quinnipiac Indians had joined the Tunxis (just as some Quinnipiac had joined the Paugusett and other tribes).
+By the 1760s, the New England Tribes had been affected by several events: illness brought by the Europeans, uncontrolled encroachment of white settlements, and several wars had devastated Connecticut.
+A number of Quinnipiac Indians had joined the Tunxis (just as some Quinnipiac had joined the Paugusett and other tribes), these events had affected the fundamental existence of many New England Tribes.
 These peoples and their traditions have become part of the Brothertown history and tradition, as well.

 In March 1775, the first Brothertown Indians moved to New York to land granted to us by the Oneida.
 Intending to live there in amity and as brothers, we called our settlement “Brothertown.”
 One month later, the first Revolutionary War engagements took place in Lexington and Concord, but the war soon spread beyond the borders of the Massachusetts colony.
 The Brothertown settlement in New York was initially short lived.
 Although the Brothertown had begun the war professing neutrality, we soon aligned with the Americans.
 As a result, our settlement in New York was largely burnt out by pro-British sympathizers in 1777 and many of the early Brothertown settlers retreated east.
 Others of the tribe fought alongside the Americans.